pingcap/docs-cn/ticdc/troubleshoot-ticdc.md

 ---
-title: Handle TiCDC Issues
+title: Troubleshoot TiCDC
-summary: Learn how to handle TiCDC issues.
+summary: Learn how to troubleshoot issues you might encounter when you use TiCDC.
 category: reference
 ---

-# Handle TiCDC Issues
+# Troubleshoot TiCDC

 This document introduces the common issues and errors that you might encounter when using TiCDC, and the corresponding maintenance and troubleshooting methods.